geosain-ml/geosain-ml/README.md

 Some of the technologies I have worked with

-Git GitHub Jira jQuery Linux Node.js React Java Spring TCP/IP XCode
+Git GitHub Linux Node.js React Java XCode Android python

 <!---
 geosain-ml/geosain-ml is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.